isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     void sort(Sortable&);      // Best (assuming support for concepts): "The parameter is Sortable"

 The shorter versions better match the way we speak.
-Note that many templates don't need to use the `template` keyword.
+Note that many templates don’t need to use the `template` keyword.

 ##### Note

-"Concepts" are defined in an ISO Technical specification: [concepts](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2015/n4553.pdf).
+“Concepts” are defined in an ISO Technical specification: [concepts](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2015/n4553.pdf).
 A draft of a set of standard-library concepts can be found in another ISO TS: [ranges](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/n4569.pdf)
 Currently (July 2016), concepts are supported only in GCC 6.1.
 Consequently, we comment out uses of concepts in examples; that is, we use them as formalized comments only.